-The skier or his representative shall announce the rope length or slalom speed at which he elects to start on a published time close before the estimated start of that series or event.
+The skier or his representative shall inform the Operations Officer of the rope length or slalom speed at which he elects to start on a published time close before the estimated start of that series or event.
 A skier who fails to announce the rope length or slalom speed at which he wants to start, shall have to start at the published start rope and speed.